Fuller Theological Seminary MFT Program: Comprehensive Profile and Student Fit Analysis

 Official Degree Name: Master of Science in Marriage and Family Therapy (MSMFT)

-Campus Locations: Pasadena, California (135 North Oakland Avenue, Pasadena, CA 91182) and Phoenix, Arizona
+Campus Location: Pasadena, California (135 North Oakland Avenue, Pasadena, CA 91182) and Phoenix, Arizona.
+See the Fuller Theological Seminary home page.

-Licensure Track: LMFT track and dual LMFT/LPCC track (Pasadena campus only)
+Licensure Track: California LMFT and dual LMFT/LPCC (Pasadena campus only).

 Accreditation: Regionally accredited by WASC (WSCUC) and Association of Theological Schools (ATS).
 Program recognized by California Board of Behavioral Sciences as meeting licensure requirements.